Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Canada has 38 national parks in total, not to mention 10 national park reserves (which may someday be upgraded to national parks), one national urban park, and over 1000 provincial and territorial parks.
 For the sake of keeping this article to a reasonable length, I’ll only cover the 38 official national parks.

-I hope that this list can serve as a Canada bucket list for those, myself included, wishing to someday venture into the many sublime and yet-to-be-explored corners this natural resource-rich nation has to offer.
+I hope that this list can serve as a national parks bucket list and guide for road trips around Canada for anyone, myself included, wishing to someday venture into the many sublime and yet-to-be-explored corners this wildlife and natural resource-rich nation has to offer.

 Western Canada National Parks